alexjcornish/DiseaseCellTypes/README.md

 DiseaseCellTypes
 ==========

 An R-package for identifying disease-associated cell types using cell type-specific interactomes.
 This package provides 2 methods for identifying disease-cell type associations: gene set compactness (GSC) and gene set overexpression (GSO).
-Also provided are functions for building cell type-specific interactomes and cell type-based diseasomes.
+Also provided are functions for recreating the results from Cornish et al.

-How to run the methods and recreate the results of the referenced paper is described in the [package vignette][1].
-Further details on each of the package functions are available in the [package manual][2].
+How to run the methods and recreate the results of Cornish et al. is described in the [package vignette][1].
+The [package manual][2] contains additional information about each of the functions.
 Both the [package vignette][1] and [package manual][2] are contained within the package.

 Additional data